cmpi-standard/headers/updates.md

 * Resolved issue that modules.h showed up in Files tab, by renaming it to modules.dox.
+* Documented the formal incompatibility of adding the 'rslt' argument to CMPIIndicationMIFT.mustPoll().

 9 July - Karl
 -------------